benwiz/graphics/README.md

     - Allow user to input start state or select from a few options
   - Pointillism
     - Consider stop updating at a max iterations
+  - Primitive
+    - Try all locations, orientations, sizes, colors for a rectangle
+    - Measure mse for each
+    - Select that with the lowest mse
+    - Possible to draw with alpha channel for transparency?